Noxalus/BulletMLLib/README.md

 # BulletMLLib
-A C# parser for BulletML language implemented by Keiichi Kashihara of Bandle Games.
+A C# parser for BulletML language (version *0.21*) implemented by Keiichi Kashihara of Bandle Games.
 All credit goes to him.

 To have more information about this parser, please go here: https://sites.google.com/site/bandlegames/bulletml-c